ministryofjustice/itpolicycontent/content/confluence/enterprise/patch-management-standard.md

 ### Business Continuity

 Security patches are often released to prevent identified vulnerabilities being exploited before any exploit has been maliciously attempted "in the wild".
-The timely testing and application of patches means the MoJ is considerably less likely to be affected by new vulnerabilities.
+The timely testing and application of patches means the MOJ is considerably less likely to be affected by new vulnerabilities.

 ### Consistency